apache/pulsar/site2/docs/client-libraries-java.md

 producer.send("My message".getBytes());
 ```

 By default, producers produce messages that consist of byte arrays.
-You can produce different types, however, by specifying a message [schema](#schemas).
+You can produce different types by specifying a message [schema](#schemas).

 ```java
 Producer<String> stringProducer = client.newProducer(Schema.STRING)